 Among serious theological voices grappling with the existential-risk issues Jem addresses, Jack Miles comes foremost to mind.
 Indeed, now is a good time to return to his seminal essay titled "Global Requiem: The Apocalyptic Moment in Religion, Science, and Art" (2000).

 Meanwhile, the deep-adaptation stance articulated by Jem has resonated widely and generated much discussion online among environmentalists, sustainability professionals, academic researchers, and public intellectuals engaged with the climate crisis.
-His thinking is influential with Extinction Rebellion activists, and hundreds of people are active on the recently established Deep Adaptation Forum.
+His thinking is influential among Extinction Rebellion activists, and hundreds of people are active on the recently established Deep Adaptation Forum.

 I introduce this debate to readers for several reasons.
 First, in an increasingly risky, runaway world the issues raised by Jem and Jeremy, and the insights they bring to bear on them, could not be more relevant and important to our shared future.
-Second, the logic, civility, philosophical acumen, and humanity on display in their exchange is a model of respectful, serious dialogue we all need to emulate going forward as the heat, atmospheric and emotional, continues to climb.
+Second, the logic, civility, philosophical acumen, and humanity on display in their exchange is a model of respectful, serious dialogue and evidence-based argumentation we all need to emulate going forward as the heat, atmospheric and emotional, continues to climb.
 And third, it's always good to step outside the states and listen to what others are saying--even if it's just two privileged white guys across the pond.